tzs/georgia-bedford-simulation/README.txt

 That would not yeild simulated elections that follow Benford's Law.
 Just as with the simple simulation, they would vary widely as you varied the exact turnout and vote percentages.

+Note: this was just a quick hack, written over maybe 3 hours.
+If you'd like to see a more realistic simulation or better presentation or more data sources feel free to fork this.
+I'm not really an HTML/JS/CSS guy, so you'd be best off just starting from scratch.